Clourynth/D8300-Frequency-Limiter/README.md

 This module lowers the CPU frequency to the target value after boot, reduces the peak power significantly when swapping apps.

+You can also use apps like FKM or EX Manager to change frequency, but this is a magisk autoscript, so it will be much easier.

 ## Requirements
 Should be work on 8Gen2 Devices